MatthewMckee4/course-notes/notes/year_4/computing_science/functional_programming/notes.typ

 (read "Centipede") :: Insect
 ```

-Note that we must give an explicity type annotation.
+Note that we must give an explicit type annotation.

 = Introduction to IO